UmakanthOS/oscon2018Labs/DeployLinuxVM/create-linux-vm/ProvisionLinuxVM.md

 ## Compiling and running your code

 All of the compilation and execution (running) will be done from within vim's command mode.
 If you're in *insert* mode, please switch back to *command* mode inside vim by hitting the "Esc" key on the keyboard.
 After inputting the commands, hit the Return/Enter key every single time.
 The first command (!gcc HelloWorld.c) [compiles](https://en.wikipedia.org/wiki/Compiler) your program.
 The second command runs the compiled machine code from the previous step and shows you the output!

+The commands below begin with "!" as they're meant to be entered inside the vim editor.
+It is recommended that you input the commands manually instead of relying on copy 'n' paste or the "auto-type" functionality provided with the virtual machine.

 ```bash
 !gcc HelloWorld.c